bmarti20/Personal-Projects/README.md

 # Personal-Projects
-Little pieces of code I come up with
+Small ideas for programs that I come up with